leenamba/docker.github.io/datacenter/dtr/2.1/guides/high-availability/backups-and-disaster-recovery.md

 * Certificates and keys: the certificates, public keys, and private keys that are used for mutual TLS communication.

+[Learn more about DTR named volumes](../architecture.md).

 This data is persisted on the host where DTR is running, using named volumes.
-[Learn more about DTR named volumes](../architecture.md).

 DTR also persists Docker images on the filesystem of the host running DTR, or on a cloud provider, depending on the way DTR is configured.

 ## Backup DTR data

-To perform a backup of a DTR node, use the `backup` command.
+If DTR has several replicas you only need to perform a backup on one replica.
+The backup file should be stored apart from the DTR nodes.
+To perform a backup of a DTR replica, use the `backup` command.
 This command creates a backup of DTR:

 * Configurations,